 In our last post we looked at the mysterious new form of hepatitis affecting young children.
 But what about hepatitis B and hepatitis C, which are already well known problems for thousands of Australians?
 How do they affect children?

 If a pregnant woman has hepatitis B, she is usually given medicine to reduce the chance of passing the virus on to her baby.
-At birth, the baby might also get a extra injection of antibodies against hepatitis B, as well as the standard hepatitis B immunisation.
+At birth, the baby might also get a extra injection of antibodies against hepatitis B, given within the first 12 hours, as well as the standard hepatitis B immunisation.
 Women who have hepatitis B can safely breastfeed unless their nipples are cracked or bleeding, as the virus can be transmitted in blood.

 Hepatitis C is also rare in Australian children, due to to the fact that is is usually quite hard to transmit: it can only happen when blood containing the virus enters another person’s bloodstream.
 Household contact could lead to this happening, for example if a child uses a toothbrush belonging to an adult living with hepatitis C, or if they receive a needlestick injury after finding injecting equipment belonging to an adult.
 There is also a small risk of transmission if the mother breastfeeds with cracked or bleeding nipples.